jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 ## Part 2 — Child Sex Offender Register

-### Subpart 1 — Establishment and administration of register
+### Subpart 1 — Register established

 ### 10 Child Sex Offender Register established
 (1) The Commissioner must establish a register of registrable offenders called the Child Sex Offender Register.
 (2) The register must contain the following information in relation to each registrable offender (to the extent that it is known by the Commissioner):
   (a) the registrable offender’s name and other identifying particulars:
-  (b) details of each qualifying offence or corresponding offence of which the registrable offender has been convicted or with which he or she has been charged:
+  (b) details of each qualifying offence or corresponding offence of which the registrable offender has been convicted or with which the registrable offender has been charged:
   (c) the date on which the registrable offender was sentenced for any qualifying offence:
   (d) for each qualifying offence of which the registrable offender has been convicted, the sentencing notes of the sentencing Judge:
-  (e) the date on which the registrable offender ceased to be in custody in respect of a qualifying offence, or entered or ceased to be in custody in respect of any offence during his or her reporting period:
+  (e) the date on which the registrable offender ceased to be in custody in respect of a qualifying offence, or entered or ceased to be in custody in respect of any offence during their reporting period:
   (f) any information reported in respect of the registrable offender under subpart 2 of this Part:
   (g) any information provided to the Commissioner in respect of the registrable offender under this Part.
+(3) The register may, in relation to each registrable offender, contain any other information held by the Police that relates to monitoring, or managing the risk posed by, the registrable offender.

 ### 11 Administration of register
-(1) The Commissioner is responsible for the administration of the register.
-(2) Before making significant operational decisions about the way in which the register is administered, the Commissioner must consult with the chief executive of the Department of Corrections.
-(3) For the purpose of administering the register, the Commissioner may appoint any of the following to be authorised persons:
-  (a) 1 or more Police employees (within the meaning of section 4 of the Policing Act 2008):
-  (b) 1 or more employees of the Department of Corrections nominated by the chief executive of the Department.
+[Repealed]

 ### Subpart 2 — Reporting obligations